Frequently Asked Questions

 Are you a certified birth doula?

-Yes — I am trained by DONA and hold lifetime certification with Carriage House Birth.
+Yes, I attended the DONA doula and advanced doula trainings, completing certification with them before acquiring my lifetime certification with Carriage House Birth.
 I value the knowledge and skills I have gained through the many, many trainings I have taken over the years-listed on my site.
 I love continuing education and learning new things, and feel it’s important to stay current on the evidence and the climate of birth work.

 AND, I also believe that the certification process in an unregulated field like doula work can sometimes create unnecessary barriers, limit access, and reflect antiquated systems that don’t always prioritize the needs of families.
-Credentials are just one part of what makes a doula’s support valuable— working experience, life experience, emotional intelligence, empathy, presence, and respect for each family’s unique needs are equally, if not more, important.
-My focus is on supporting families where they are, not on gatekeeping care.
+Trainings and certification are not a requirement to be a doula.
+These credentials are just one part of what makes a doula’s support valuable— working experience, life experience, emotional intelligence, empathy, presence, and respect for each family’s unique needs are equally, if not more, important.
+My focus is on supporting families where they are, not on gatekeeping care for others.